danmalcolm/RezRouting.Net/readme.md

 builder.MapMvcRoutes(routes);
 ```

+RezRouting configuration involves defining the structure of your application's resources, the routes that each resource supports and the controllers that handle the routes.
+Here, we're using a convention that looks for CRUD-focussed controller actions and creates routes for those that are supported by a resource's controllers.

-This would create the following routes within the application's RouteCollection:
+This creates the following routes in the application's RouteCollection:

 |Route                           |HTTP Method & URL Template          | Action method / purpose  |
 |--------------------------------|--------------------------------------|--------------------------|